CSCI 407: Computer Graphics

 - Explain the concepts of transformation, clipping, lighting and shading

-- Write applications using the OpenGL API
+- Write applications using a modern graphics API

 - Describe the fundamental concepts of two and three-dimensional graphics